-The Bank adopted the standards whose application is mandatory for periods beginning on or after 1 January 2018.
-The accounting policies were applied consistently and are consistent with those used in the prior year financial statements, except for the changes resulting from the adoption of the following standards as at 1 January 2018: IFRS 9 - Financial instruments and IFRS 15 - Revenue from contracts with customers.
-IFRS 9 provides new requirements regarding (i) classification and measurement of financial assets and liabilities, (ii) measurement and recognition of impairment of financial assets by applying the expected credit losses model and (iii) hedge accounting.
+The Bank adopted the standards whose application is mandatory for periods beginning on or after 01 January 2019.
+The accounting policies were applied consistently and are consistent with those used in the prior year financial statements, except for the changes resulting from the adoption of IFRS 16, whose impact is presented in note 2.11.

 The requirements presented by IAS/IFRS are generally applied retrospectively, by adjusting the opening balance sheet to the date of initial application (1 January 2018).
-The impacts arising from the implementation of IFRS 9 are presented in note 36.
-No significant impacts related to the adoption of IFRS 15 were found.